 Please give it a try and stick with it.

+You deserve to breathe easy, my friend.
 You deserve the calm serenity and space that a worry-free brain provides.

-No matter what your primal brain is telling you—you always have a choice about what you focus on.
+No matter what your primal brain is telling you—you ALWAYS have a choice about what you focus on.